terminalforlife/BashConfig/README.md

 I should also point out that I removed /etc/profile, /etc/bash.bashrc, and various other system files related to bash, as they are either redundant (why source and test for bash_completion every which where possible?!); I've yet to experience any negatives from this.
 I prefer my root account and any other local account I create be set to mostly standard bash defaults.
 If you wanted to do the same, be sure to back up your files beforehand!

-Alternatively, check out the installit repository.
+You can also check out the installit repository for the new insit installer.

 REQUIREMENTS
 ------------